eslint/cn.eslint.org/docs/rules/require-jsdoc.md

 ---
-title: Rule require-jsdoc
+title: require-jsdoc - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Require JSDoc comment (require-jsdoc)
+# require JSDoc comments (require-jsdoc)

 # 要求使用 JSDoc 注释 (require-jsdoc)